sergey-shandar/public/notes/economy/justice.md

 ## The First Principle: Gross Income Growth Must Increase Net Income

 Let's take two people, Bob and Charlie.
-They are absolutely identical in everything except income.
+They are absolutely identical in everything except gross income (pre-taxes).
-The first principle is that if Charlie earns more than Bob, then Charlie must receive at least as much as Bob after taxes.
+The first principle is that if Charlie earns more than Bob, then Charlie must receive at least as much as Bob after taxes (net income).
 Let's call `x` how much a person earns and `y` how much a person gets.
 Let's introduce a function `f` that converts an income `x` to the received money `y`.
 The principle says that the function `y = f(x)` is a non-decreasing function.

 ```mermaid
 xychart-beta